-- Charter School Program (CSP) grant utilized by new schools during their first few years of inception. - Title I, II, III, IVA non-competitive funding for schools designed as Title I (over 40% FRL), and English Language Learners.
-Funding is based on the numbers of students and fund a variety of supplemental programs such as technology, web-based programs, family engagement, curriculum materials, instructional assistants, supplemental administrators, before and after school programs, etc. - APR ESSER III and IDEA Part B non-competitive funding for schools to provide special education services and services related to COVID 19. - e.
-Year 1 cash flow contingency in the event that outside philanthropic revenue projections are not met in advance of opening.
+- Charter School Program (CSP) grant utilized by new schools during their first few years of inception. - 21st Century Community Learning Center grants competitive funds are available for schools designed as Title I for before and after school programs. - Title I, II, III non-competitive funding for schools designed as Title I (over 40% FRL), and English Language Learners.
+Funding is based on the numbers of students and fund a variety of supplemental programs such as technology, web-based programs, family engagement, curriculum materials, instructional assistants, supplemental administrators, before and after school programs, etc. - (e) Year 1 cash flow contingency in the event that outside philanthropic revenue projections are not met in advance of opening.